November 23, 2024

 VALUE

-You definitely pay for Lowa's time-tested quality—and for tariffs imposed on EU products.
-The Lowa Renegade currently retails for $245.
-That may be a steep price, but that's about average now for a real backpacking boot.
-With its popularity, you'll find a range of colors for men and women as well as three different width options: narrow, standard, and wide.
-Check the affiliate links below for available sizes and colors at Backcountry, which generally has the widest selection of Lowa Renegade hiking boots:
+You definitely pay for LOWA's time-tested quality—and for US trade policies on EU imports.
+Now listed at $255-265, Renegades run about $20 more than other backpacking boots I recommend, such as the Salomon Quest ($230) and HOKA Kaha ($240).
+They're also much more expensive than other mid-weight leather hiking boots I've reviewed: the Vasque Breeze ($160), Oboz Sawtooth ($165), and Oboz Bridger (MSRP $200).
+Ouch.
+Lucky for you, outdoor retailers have been struggling, so you can snag these on sale pretty regularly now.
+With its popularity, you'll find Renegades in a range of colors for men and women as well as three different width options: narrow, standard, and wide.
+Check the affiliate links below for available sizes and colors at Backcountry, which generally has the widest selection of LOWA Renegade hiking boots:

 See available sizes and colors for the men's Lowa Renegade Mid GTX: